 - frequent nosebleeds

-This test may also be ordered if you doctor believes you have an acquired condition that is causing your bleeding disorder, such as:
+This test may also be ordered as part of a coagulation factor assay that checks the amounts of multiple types of coagulation factors.
+Your doctor may recommend this test if they believe you have an acquired or hereditary condition that’s causing your bleeding disorder, such as:

-If you have already been diagnosed with a factor VIII deficiency and are undergoing treatment, your doctor may order this test to determine the effectiveness of your treatment.
+If you’ve already been diagnosed with a factor VIII deficiency and are undergoing treatment, your doctor may order this test to determine the effectiveness of your treatment.

-A normal result for a factor VIII assay should be around 100 percent of the laboratory reference value.
+A normal result for a factor VIII assay should be around 100 percent of the laboratory reference value, but keep in mind that what is considered a normal range may vary from one lab assay to the next.
 Your doctor will explain the specifics of your results.

 If you have an abnormally low level of factor VIII, it could be caused by: